Essential Oils For Insomnia

 What causes insomnia?

-There are several reasons why you might suffer from insomnia but perhaps the leading cause of insomnia in today’s world is stress.
-Stress often leads to depression and anxiety, also conditions that keep you lying awake at night.
-Whatever the cause of your insomnia, the results are the same; you feel tired, suffer from a foggy brain, have reduced ability to cope with your day-to-day routine, develop anxiety attacks and, in more serious scenarios, depression.
+There are several reasons why you might suffer from insomnia but possibly the leading cause of insomnia in today’s world is stress.
+Stress often leads to depression and anxiety, which are also conditions that keep you lying awake at night.
+Whatever the cause of your insomnia, the results are the same; you feel tired, suffer from a foggy brain, have reduced ability to cope with your day-to-day routine, develop anxiety attacks and, in more serious scenarios, severe depression.

 Natural aids, such as relaxing essential oils, are a great alternative to more traditional sleeping pills that often leave you sluggish and hungover in the morning.
 Using aromatherapy treatments at bedtime can often help you overcome periods of insomnia in your life.
 There are several essential oils that are helpful with insomnia; here are some of the most popular ones;-